Southwest under scrutiny after wave of storm cancellations - KESQ

 “So we’ve been chasing our tails, trying to catch up and get back to normal safely, which is our number one priority as quickly as we could,” he said.
 “And that’s exactly how we ended up where we are today.”

 More than 2,800 more flights had already been canceled in the U.S. as of 7 a.m.
-Tuesday and problems are likely to continue at least into Wednesday.
+Tuesday and problems are likely to carry over at least into Wednesday.

 Passengers stood in long lines trying to rebook their flights.
 The Department of Transportation said on Twitter that it was “concerned by Southwest’s unacceptable rate of cancellations and delays & reports of lack of prompt customer service.”
 The tweet said the department would look into whether Southwest could have done anything about the cancellations and whether the airline was complying with its customer service plan.